FiorenSt/ConTEST/README.md

 <br/>

-4. Install rpy2:
+4. Install rpy2 (R to Python library):
    ```sh
    pip intall rpy2
    ```
  <br/>

-5. If this is the first time you run use R, you need to install the R package used in Smoothed ConTEST.
-Simply run:
+5. If this is the first time you use ConTEST, you need to install the R package used in Smoothed ConTEST.
+In Python, simply run:

    ```sh
     def install_R_functions(packnames=('np')):